Barley tea: Bottled tea

 Bottled barley tea is sold at supermarkets, convenience stores, and in vending machines in Japan and Korea.
-Sold mostly in PET bottles, cold barley tea is a very popular summertime drink in Japan.
+Sold mostly in PET bottles, cold barley tea is a common summertime drink in Japan.
 In Korea, hot barley tea in heat-resistant PET bottles is also found in vending machines and in heated cabinets in convenience stores.
-In Taiwan, while AGV barley tea is a popular bottled barley tea, particularly at restaurants in Taiwan, bottled barley tea had not been widely accepted in customer market until the 2020s.
+In Taiwan, while AGV barley tea is a well-known bottled barley tea, particularly at restaurants in Taiwan, bottled barley tea had not been widely accepted in the customer market until the 2020s.

 Blended barley and similar teas

 In Korea, roasted barley is also often combined with roasted maize, as the latter's sweetness offsets the slightly bitter flavor of the barley.
 The tea made from roasted maize is called oksusu-cha (corn tea), and the tea made from roasted maize and roasted barley is called oksusu-bori-cha (corn barley tea).
-Several similar drinks made from roasted grains include hyeonmi-cha (brown rice tea), gyeolmyeongja-cha (sicklepod seed tea), and memil-cha (buckwheat tea).
+Similar drinks made from roasted grains include hyeonmi-cha (brown rice tea), gyeolmyeongja-cha (sicklepod seed tea), and memil-cha (buckwheat tea).

-Roasted barley tea, sold in ground form and sometimes combined with chicory or other ingredients, is also sold as a coffee substitute.
+Roasted barley tea in ground form, and sometimes combined with chicory or other ingredients, is also sold as a coffee substitute.

+Barley Tea Day

+In 1986, June 1st was designated as Barley Tea Day (麦茶の日, mugi-cha no hi) by the National Barley Tea Manufacturers Cooperative of Japan (全国麦茶工業協同組合, Zenkoku Mugi-cha Kōgyō Kyōdō Kumiai).
+The Cooperative explains on their website that June is the harvest season for barley, and that June 1st is also the first day of summer, reflecting barley tea's status as a typical summertime drink in the country.